rozana107/NeRF_for_Fun/README.md

 - Evaluation code

 Neural Network
-- Inputs: ray direction, ray origin
+- Inputs:
+      - Point: 3D coordinates of the point in the volume (x, y, z)
-    - Ray direction: direction of the ray from the camera (theta, phi)
+      - Viewing direction: 2D vector representing the direction of the camera (theta, phi)
 - Outputs: color, opacity
       - Color: RGB color of the pixel
-    - Opacity: how much light is absorbed by the object
+      - Opacity: how much light is absorbed by the object at that point
 - Architecture: 3 layers of 256 neurons each

 model.py